- Home

 He had completed 12 previous raids over enemy territory.
 This was his 13th.
 AD872 was his regular plane, but this was not his regular crew.
 He normally flew with P/O Hay; P/O Brister and Sgt.
 Daniells in AD872.

-On the night of the 20th/21st September 1941, eight aircraft of 144 Squadron (of which AD872 was one) were detailed to take part in an operation to destroy the main post office at Frankfurt.
+On the night of the 20th/21st September 1941, eight aircraft of 144 Squadron including AD872 were detailed to take part in an operation to destroy the main post office at Frankfurt.
 There were several other raids that evening in which 144 Squadron was to play a part.

 Single aircraft attacked secondary targets being Trier, where bursts followed by fires were observed and Ostend.
 Here no results were observed.